How to sort clothes on wash day?

-The best way to sort laundry is by separating laundry into loads of similar colors, wash cycles, and water temperature needs, and to set aside stained clothes for prewash TLC.
+The best way to sort laundry is by separating clothes into loads of similar colors, wash cycles, and water temperature needs, and to set aside stained clothes for prewash TLC.

 Here's how to separate clothes for washing to help ensure everything gets clean safely.

 Start sorting clothes for washing by separating laundry into six piles, reading each garment's care label for guidance (if still legible; if not, see below):

 Of course, six piles could translate into six loads; if you've got the time during the evening, this is the safest way to keep your clothes looking good.